random1ze/excuse-telegram-bot/README.md

 # excuse-telegram-bot
-FIrst telegram bot w/ excuses. php/ no sql
+FIrst telegram bot for excuses. php/ no sql